Titans switch to new synthetic turf at Nissan Stadium - NewsBreak

 Titans switch to new synthetic turf at Nissan Stadium

-NASHVILLE, Tenn. -- The Tennessee Titans are tearing up the grass field at Nissan Stadium and replacing it with a synthetic surface before the 2023 season.
+NASHVILLE, Tenn.
+(AP) — The Tennessee Titans are tearing up the grass field at Nissan Stadium and replacing it with a synthetic surface before the 2023 season.

 The Titans announced the change Tuesday.
-The team, which already has started work, is making the change after reviewing injury rates and knowing how difficult it has been to grow grass at Nissan Stadium since it opened in 1999.
+The team, which already has started work, is making the change after reviewing injury rates and knowing how difficult it is to grow grass at Nissan Stadium since it opened in 1999.

 “Ultimately there’s just a limit to how much can be done for a natural grass surface in this part of the country,” said Burke Nihill, the team president and CEO.
 “This turf is cutting-edge technology and will be a huge improvement in terms of consistency and performance.”

-The Titans have led the NFL in each of the past two seasons for most players used, including setting a league record with 91 players in 2021 -- the most in a strike-free season -- because of injuries.
+The Titans have led the NFL in each of the past two seasons for most players used, including setting a league record with 91 players in 2021 — most in a non-strike season — because of injuries.

-The franchise also learned from the NFL that games at Nissan Stadium have had more lower-body injuries than games at the league's stadiums with monofilament synthetic turf fields over the past few seasons and that their stadium was among the league leaders for games with players with lower-body injuries.
+The franchise also learned from the NFL that games at Nissan Stadium have had players suffer more lower-body injuries than games at the league’s other stadiums with monofilament, synthetic turf fields over the past few seasons and also was among the league leaders for games with players with lower-body injuries.

 Nissan Stadium will be the NFL’s first to use the technology featuring a monofilament, Matrix Helix turf with an organic infill that retains moisture better than synthetic fields using rubber.
 The Titans installed the surface at their indoor practice field last year.